devennn/devennn.github.io/_posts/2020-01-05-bachelor-theis-findings-and-update.md

 #### Smart home is inevitable

+My speculation on privacy issue is not wrong.
+Many people when they heared about data taken and being used, would say they don't like it.
+Even if I mention that it will make the smart home system better.

+But what I find out interesting is when they mention about the application of smart home and how it will benefit them.
+This include m

 #### Is smart home like Jarvis?

 #### People would consider a trade off for privacy